jdagdelen/hodja/README.md

 Hodja is a framework for building [augmented language model](https://arxiv.org/abs/2302.07842)-based applications.

 ## About
 Hodja is an attempt at creating a streamlined and focused framework for building chains of transformations that use natural language as their interface.
-I found other projects that take a more "kitchen sink" approach such as [langchain](https://github.com/hwchase17/langchain) were hard to use and debug in practice, so I decided to create my own.
+I found other projects were hard to use and debug in practice, so I decided to create my own.

 The main concepts in Hodja are: